DannyMakito/Lyria-Music/README.md

 # Lyria-Music
-Lyria is a music and podcast application
+Lyria is a music streaming and podcast application